This game is designed to help new classmates to get to better know each other, while playing, in first lessons.

 Immediate Preparation: Not required.

 How to Play.
 First you ask the players: 'How old are you?'
-As the children take turns to answer, you put the corresponding digits on the calculator.
-When everyone answered, you ask:'How old are you altogether?'
-When the players said the correct number, write it on the board.
-Next ask, e.g.: 'How many sisters have you got?'.
+As the children take it in turns to answer, you put the corresponding digits on your calculator.
+When everyone has answered, you ask:'How old are you altogether?'
+Once one of the players has said the accurate number, you write it on the board.
+Next you ask, e.g.: 'How many sisters have you got?' and follow the same procedure.
 Then calculate brothers, aunts, uncles and so on.
-At the end of the game the players say all together:'Altogether we are one hundred and twenty-seven years old, we've got five sisters, four brothers, etc'.
+At the end of the game, the players count up the class statiscics by saying all together:'Altogether we are one hundred and twenty-seven years old, we've got five sisters, four brothers, etc'.
+There is no winner in this game, but icebreaking effect is great!

 Note.
-For higher levels, you can count the total weight and height.
+At higher levels, you can also count the total weight and height of the class.